ArticleFebruary 18, 2022 · 3 min read time

 Save Pond Hockey was established by pond hockey players in Helsinki to unite and mobilize the global hockey community against climate change and to that end, organize tournaments.
 Half of profits from the tournaments are donated to local climate action projects.
 The first Save Pond Hockey tournament took place in Helsinki in 2015.

-The next tournament, circumstances willing, will be played at Jätkäsaari sports park in Helsinki on February 26, 2022.
+The next tournament, circumstances willing, will be played at Brahe sports field in Helsinki on February 11, 2023.